dfvella/dfvella.github.io/index.md

 ### VTOL Flight Control System

 An Arduino-based flight control system that uses a gyroscope and feedback loop to stabilize the aircraft in vertical flight.
-I have abandoned this project in favor of new aircraft design that should be more robust and controllable.
+I have abandoned this project in favor of a new aircraft design that should be more robust and controllable.

 [view code on GitHub](https://github.com/dfvella/vtol)